QAAFI/DCaPS/README.md

 If you use this model or the website http://www.dcaps.net.au in your research, please cite the main research paper that this software supports, using the following citation:

->Wu, A., Doherty, A., Wang, E., and Hammer, G.L.
-(2018) Simulating daily field crop canopy photosynthesis: an integrated software package. *Functional Plant Biology, Functional Plant Biology, 45: 362-377.*  https://doi.org/10.1071/FP17225
+>Wu, Alex, Doherty, Al, Farquhar, Graham D. and Hammer, Graeme L. (2017) Simulating daily field crop canopy photosynthesis: an integrated software package. *Functional Plant Biology 45, 362-377.*  https://doi.org/10.1071/FP17225

 ## Feedback